1-1 Device Program

 - Working with audio, picture or video files on the devices.

-If the laptop suffers accidental damage, the school will repair or replace it subject to policy terms and conditions.
-The decision to repair the laptop lies solely with Dell.
 If the laptop is repaired, it may be repaired with new or refurbished parts.
 Any replaced parts will have the same functionality as the original part/s.
-If the Dell service repair agent deems that the laptop needs to be replaced, the replacement laptop will be equivalent to or better than the original laptop purchased.
+If the Lenovo service repair agent deems that the laptop needs to be replaced, the replacement laptop will be equivalent to or better than the original laptop purchased.

-One ADP claim can be made per calendar year.
+One ADP claim can be made per calendar year for Lenovo devices.

 The school technicians are able to troubleshoot and fix any issues that are not covered by warranty (like software issues).